marionmari/pyGPs/doc/source/index.rst

-pyGPs is a library hosting Python implementations of Gaussian processes (GPs) for machine learning. pyGPs bridges the gap between systems designed primarily for users, who mainly want to apply gps and need basic ml routines for model training, evaluation, and visualiza- gp functiontion, and expressive systems for developers, who focus on extending the core functionalities as covariance and likelihood functions, as well as inference techniques.
+pyGPs is a library hosting Python implementations of Gaussian processes (GPs) for machine learning. pyGPs bridges the gap between systems designed primarily for users, who mainly want to apply gps and need basic machine learning routines for model training, evaluation, and visualiza- gp functiontion, and expressive systems for developers, who focus on extending the core functionalities as covariance and likelihood functions, as well as inference techniques.